djoreilly/mcp-auth-go-sdk/README.md

 ## Troubleshooting
 If things break, use "Clear OAuth State" from "Open Auth Settings" in Inspector.
-Look for errors in the browser console and the Keycloak logs.
+Look for errors in the browser console and the Keycloak logs: `podman logs keycloak-http`.

 ```
 $ curl -sv http://localhost:7777/mcp 2>&1 | grep -i auth